marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 ## Box-and-Whisker Plots (ggplot2)

 As much as we are **lattice** enthusiasts, we always end up drawing boxplots with **ggplot2** because they look so much nicer, meaning that there's no need to modify so many graphical parameter settings in order to get an acceptable result.
-You will see what I mean when we plot a **ggplot2** version using the default settings.
+You will see what we mean when we plot a **ggplot2** version using the default settings.

 ```r